Main Office

 The West Side Trail project includes two ADA-accessible trails,

-pedestrian bridges and scenic overlooks.
+pedestrian bridges and scenic overlooks (see below).

 East Side Trails